mdjmplugin/mobile-dj-manager/readme.txt

 = 1.1 =
 <strong>New Features</strong>
 <strong>PayPal Integration</strong> for online Client Payments via your website<br />
-Mobile DJ Manager for WordPress is now fully integrated with PayPal enabling you to take online payments securely via your website.
+MDJM Event Management for WordPress is now fully integrated with PayPal enabling you to take online payments securely via your website.
 <ul>
 	<li>No PayPal account is needed by Clients in order to make payments</li>
 	<li>Accepts payments from all major credit cards, as well as funds within the Client's PayPal account</li>